BlvckJack/Moon/README.md

-Added gitignore files to ignore unnecessary files

-The alien-python file just basically displays and prints out a number of aliens in a list of dictionary, one after the other
+The alien file displays a total number of aliens with descriptive features in a dictionary-list